mayankyadav06/Intelligent_Waste_Management_System/README.md

 # To Run this Project
   1. Clone this Repository
   2. Connect the sensors with ESP32
+  3. Open .ino file replace wifi ssid and password with your own
+  4. Replace database URL and API key with your own API key and Database URL
-  3. Uploade the .ino file (Smart_Waste_Management_System.ino) to ESP32
+  5. Uploade the .ino file (Smart_Waste_Management_System.ino) to ESP32
-  4. Login to firebase
+  6. Login to firebase
-  5. Create your project using realtime database
+  7. Create your project using realtime database
-  6. Create the firebase databse tree in the following manner: root
+  8. Create the firebase databse tree in the following manner: root
         |
         --- bin